jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 Or you can just reboot.

-You should now be able to connect to the Duovero `access point` with a client.
+You should now be able to connect to the Duovero *access point* with a client.
-You should get an IP address from the `dhcp server`.
+You should get an IP address from the *dhcp server*.

-From the client you should be able to `ssh` into the `AP` at `192.168.5.1` or whatever address you gave `uap0`.
+From the client you should be able to *ssh* into the *access point* at `192.168.5.1` or whatever address you gave `uap0`.

 #### Routing

 --- This section is still a work in progress. ---

-I enabled some basic `netfilter` modules in the kernel.
-Enough so that I could do some basic `NAT` routing
+I enabled some basic *netfilter* modules in the kernel.
+Enough so that I could do some basic *NAT* routing

 The first thing is to enable packet forwarding in the kernel